puppetlabs/puppet-docs/source/pe/1.2/intro.markdown

 Puppet Enterprise now bundles version 1.2.1 of Marionette Collective, Puppet Labs' server orchestration framework.

+### Puppet Compliance

+Puppet Compliance is a new auditing workflow that uses Puppet Dashboard to track changes to resources.

 ### Puppet 2.6.9

-This release updates Puppet to version 2.6.9, the latest release in the stable 2.6 series.
+This release updates Puppet to version 2.6.9, the latest release in the stable 2.6 series. <!-- TK link to release notes or something -->

 ### Accounts 1.0 Module